sajidifti/Lung_Cancer_Prediction/README.md

 <br>
 $ ipython lung-cancer-prediction.py
 <br>
-**Some Plots Might Not Be Visible in Ipython.
-Running This Project With A Notebook Application Like Jupyter Is Recommended.
+<strong>Some Plots Might Not Be Visible in Ipython.
+Running This Project With A Notebook Application Like Jupyter Is Recommended.</strong>
 <br>

 This notebook is also available on Kaggle.